atmguille/wear-a-mask/readme.md

 Moreover, the web has been developed mobile-responsive - adjusting to window size - so it can also be consulted through smartphones.

-A final comment should be done about `simulation.py`.
-This file contains the logic of the simulation in _Python_ before it was translated to _JavaScript_.

 ## Roadmap and future work

 In future versions of this project, these may be some of the next steps: